King County’s commitment to protecting Puget Sound

 If a fourth regional treatment plant is needed, the preferred general location would be north of downtown Seattle and reasonably close to West Point.
 Ideally, a new location should minimize the need for costly new large, underground pipes.
 If a site near the existing pipelines could not be found then new underground pipelines and pump stations would also have to be built.
 The fourth treatment plant would require a site approximately 130-150 acres in size.
 For comparison, that is about twice the size of Seattle Center, and it will not be easy to find large, suitable parcels.
 We estimate the cost would be very high and require a significant sewer rate increase, thus making King County an even less affordable place to live.

 No. The three existing regional wastewater treatment plants - South Plant, Brightwater, and West Point - were planned for and built to handle volumes for our area through the year 2060.
 You can read more about their design and levels of capacity in the 2019 Treatment Plant Flows and Loadings Study.

-The Washington State Department of Ecology is expected to decide whether it will issue a permit this fall.
+The Washington State Department of Ecology on Dec.
+1, 2021 issued its Puget Sound Nutrient General Permit .
 You are welcome to share your suggestions and ideas with key decision-makers and program staff: